cggh/panoptes/documentation/index.rst

 generic and can be used with any kind of data.
 There are also some specialised features for genomic and geospatial data.

-Panoptes is a new project and in an early phase of development.
+Panoptes is still in an early stage of development.
+We welcome early adopters, however please bear in mind that the design and configuration of the web application are still in flux and may change substantially.
+As our current focus is on developing the code, we can only offer limited support.
 For more information about the project please send an email to the public mailing list <panoptes-dev@googlegroups.com>.